-Daith Piercing is a body piercing through the ear cartilage near the innermost fold.
-Daith piercings are popular for people who want to alleviate migraines and other headaches, but there has been no scientific evidence to support this idea.
+A daith piercing is a body piercing through the ear cartilage near the innermost fold.
+Daith piercings are popular with people who want to alleviate migraines and other headaches, but there has been no scientific evidence to support this idea.

-A forward helix piercing generally doesn’t come with any long-term risks or negative effects however, you may experience some bleeding during and after the procedure.
+A forward helix piercing generally doesn’t come with any long-term risks or negative effects; however, you may experience some bleeding during and after the procedure.
 Avoid playing with your jewelry for at least two weeks after getting your piercing.
-This will help prevent infection and speed up the healing process.
+This will prevent infection and speed up the healing process.

-Full ear piercing is a procedure whereby ears are pierced with a needle, stud or ring.
-The process is conducted on a low-level health risk.
-Full ear piercing provides a means for personal ornamentation and is attractive to some people in the way that wearing jewellery is attractive.
+Full ear piercing is a procedure whereby ears are pierced with a needle, stud, or ring.
+The process is conducted at a low level of health risk.
+Full ear piercing provides a means for personal ornamentation and is attractive to some people in the same way that wearing jewelry is attractive.

 Lobe piercing is the most common piercing in the world.
 The earlobe is a soft, fleshy part of the ear and can easily be pierced with a small gauge needle.
 There are many different styles of lobe piercings available.

-The rook piercing can be performed horizontally and vertically but in both cases, it goes through the same antihelical fold.
+The rook piercing can be performed horizontally or vertically, but in both cases, it goes through the same antihelical fold.
 As with all piercings, proper aftercare is very important to avoid infection and guarantee a good healing process.

-Top ear piercing is, without a doubt, one of the most popular places for a piercing.
-The upper ear has always been a very attractive placement for piercings as it varies from other parts of the ear and it really draws the attention.
+Top ear piercings are, without a doubt, one of the most popular places for a piercing.
+The upper ear has always been a very attractive placement for piercings as it varies from other parts of the ear and really draws attention.

 The tragus piercing is a relatively new trend that originated in Europe.
 The tragus is the small flap of cartilage in front of your ear canal.
 This type of piercing has become more popular because it is quite simple to do and can be fitted with a variety of jewelry.

-The Transverse Lobe Piercing, also known as the Horizontal Lobe Piercing, is a piercing that runs horizontally through the earlobe.
-It differs from the standard lobe piercing in that it does not pass through the front to back of the earlobe.
+The transverse lobe piercing, also known as the horizontal lobe piercing, is a piercing that runs horizontally through the earlobe.
+It differs from the standard lobe piercing in that it does not pass from the front to the back of the earlobe.
 Instead, it passes from one side of the lobe to the other.